Fall 2023 Exhibitions are Open!

 When you arrive

 Teachers and/or chaperones are responsible for their students during the entire visit.
 We recommend a supervisor-to-student ratio of 1:10.
-Supervisors are asked to ensure that their students are mindful of both artwork and fellow visitors, keeping noise levels low wherever possible.
+Supervisors must ensure that their students are mindful of both artwork and fellow visitors, keeping noise levels low wherever possible and refraining from touching any art.

 MOCA does not currently have a dedicated lunch space for school groups and does not have water fountains available, so please make sure to plan accordingly.
-In general food and drink are not permitted in the Museum, however, a sealed water bottle may be used on the Ground Floor.
-If you are planning a day-long trip or you are booking a Studio Activity with us and your group would like to bring food onsite please contact the Learning Coordinator at learning@moca.ca.
+In general, food and drink are not permitted in the Museum, however, a sealed water bottle may be used on the Ground Floor.
+Weather permitting, we have an outdoor space that can be used for lunches.

 To find out what activities are on offer for a given exhibition or for general requests in relation to school visits contact the Learning Coordinator at learning@moca.ca.